FinnMal/getinit_code_and_win/README.md

-# Get in IT Code and Win
+# Get in IT: Code and Win
-This is my solution for the get in it coding challenge 2020/21.
+This is my solution for the get in IT coding challenge 2020/21.
 Further information can be found on the get-in-it page: https://www.get-in-it.de/coding-challenge
 <br>
 The submission deadline was January 10th, 2021, so the project has not been maintained since then.